granthooks/Carrier/memory-bank/systemPatterns.md

    - Supabase with PostgreSQL and vector extensions for memory storage
    - OpenAI embeddings for semantic representation of text
    - Vector similarity search for retrieving relevant memories
+   - Integration with OpenAI Agent SDK for core agent functionality and MCP support

 ## Design Patterns